 In order for us to better serve our customers this page is frequently updated with some of the most common questions that we receive through phone and email.
 Please review our frequently asked questions below before contacting us.

 A: Yes, Silver Star Metal Fabricating is taking orders and has shipped products all across North America, South America, Europe, Africa, and Asia.

 Q: I need a quotation for a stainless steel counter, cabinet, sink, backsplash, or indoor/outdoor kitchen.
 I would like to schedule a site visit to discuss my requirements.

-Q: I need some stainless steel work (ie. trims, panels, etc.) at my home or business and I need someone to come out to discuss and provide an estimate.
+Q: I need some metal work (ie. trims, panels, etc.) at my home or business and I need someone to come out to discuss and provide an estimate.

-A: We are a custom metal fabricator that accomodates both residential and commercial orders.
-Typically we schedule an on-site visit only once an order has been confirmed.
-We do not have traveling estimators as we are not setup as a contractor but rather as a metal fabricator.
-If you would like to obtain a quotation we ask that you supply some photos and/or a sketch along with dimensions.
-If you require a site visit we can include this in our quotation.
+A: We are a custom metal fabricator that accommodates both residential and commercial orders.
+Normally we schedule an on-site visit only once an order has been confirmed.
+At this time we do not have travelling estimators that provide site quotes.
+If you would like to obtain a quotation we ask that you supply some photos and/or sketches along with dimensions.
+If you require a site visit we can include this cost in our quotation.

 Q: Do you have any used catering trucks, vending carts, mobile kitchen trailers, ice cream trucks, or walk-in trucks?